Joseph A. Montalbano

-Joseph A. Montalbano (born November 23, 1954) is an Associate Justice on the Rhode Island Superior Court.
+Joseph A. Montalbano (born November 23, 1954) is an American politician and judge.
+He is an Associate Justice on the Rhode Island Superior Court.

 Political career

 Montalbano served as Democratic member of the Rhode Island Senate, representing the 37th District from 1988 to 2002, when the Senate was downsized from 50 to 38 members in 2002.
 Montalbano then represented the 17th district until he was he was defeated in 2008 by Independent Edward O'Neill.
 He served as the President of the Senate from 2003 to 2009, and was Majority Leader from 2002 through 2003.
 In 2013, Governor Lincoln Chafee nominated Montalbano to serve as Associate Justice on the Rhode Island Superior Court in the seat vacated by Justice Francis Darigan Jr. Montalbano has served in the position since June 2013.
 Montalbano is the first former state senator to become a Superior Court judge since 1994.